D

 Dragon moray eels are carnivores and are primarily nocturnal, which means they are active at night.
 Their main prey is smaller crustaceans and fish.

 Unfortunately, they have really poor eyesight, but make up for it with their excellent sense of smell.
-In order to take on larger prey, Dragon eels knot their bodies to gain leverage.
+To take on larger prey, Dragon eels knot their bodies to gain leverage.

 Reproduction and Lifespan